-- There will be no exceptions to this policy. - If you have uploaded the wrong document, and e-learning does not allow you to correct this, you should IMMEDIATELY send the correct document to Dr. Marsiske and your teaching assistant via email. - o If you cannot upload a document due to technical problems (e.g., if e-learning is down), you may e-mail your assignment to Dr. Marsiske and your teaching assistant.
+- There will be no exceptions to this policy. - If you have uploaded the wrong document, and e-learning does not allow you to correct this, you should IMMEDIATELY send the correct document to Dr. Marsiske via email. - If you cannot upload a document due to technical problems (e.g., if e-learning is down), you may e-mail your assignment to Dr. Marsiske.
 The timestamp on your e-mail will serve as the time submitting.
 In such cases, please upload your assignment to e-learning as well, once the technical issue is resolved.